picocms/Pico/about.md

 nav: 2
 ---

 Pico is a stupidly simple, blazing fast, flat file CMS.
 For those of us who aren't an expert webmaster, what does that even mean?
 In the most basic sense, it means that there is no administration backend or database to deal with.
-You simply create .md files in the content folder and those files become your pages.
+You simply create markdown files in the content folder and those files become your pages.
 There's *much* more to Pico than that though.

 {% capture thumbnail %}{{ site.github.url }}/style/images/docs/about/thumbnails/default_theme.png{% endcapture %}
 {% capture fullsize %}{{ site.github.url }}/style/images/docs/about/fullsize/default_theme.png{% endcapture %}
 {% assign heading = "Pico's Default Theme" %}
 {% assign description = "It's a bit bare... but that's intentional!" %}
-{% assign relation = "intro" %}
 {% assign style = "float: right;" %}
 {% include fancyboxtemplate.html %}